amitojsingh366/easy-rpc/README.md

 - Follow the instructions given on the webpage

 # License
-easy-rpc is licensed under the MIT License.
+easy-rpc is licensed under the MIT License

 # Contributing
 Find something that is lacking?
 Fork the project and pull request!